algolia/algoliasearch-zendesk/docs/documentation.md

 For the `en-gb` locale, we'll index `{ "label_names": ["Good"] }`.
 For all the other locales, we'll index `{ "label_names": ["Wow"] }`.

-## Analytics

-The `analytics` parameter enables searches capturing, for reports about popular queries, searches without results, and more.
-It defaults to `true`.

-The `clickAnalytics` parameter enables click capturing in search results, for reports about the click rate and average position of clicks for specific queries.
-It defaults to `false`, as this feature is only accessible on our Enterprise plan.

-With `clickAnalytics` enabled, you can use `algoliasearchZendeskHC.trackConversion()` on an article page to capture a “conversion” if your articles include Calls To Action.

 ## Zendesk Community search

 We do not index community forums for now.
 If you're using them, you'll probably want to disable `instantsearch` by setting `enabled: false` and just use the auto-complete feature.